bimfolder/Revit-Toolkit/README.md

 ---

 ## 🔹 Overview
-The **Revit Tool Manager** simplifies the process of enabling, disabling, and organizing PyRevit plugins within the Revit ribbon.
+The **Revit Toolkit** simplifies the process of enabling, disabling, and organizing PyRevit plugins within the Revit ribbon.
 It provides an intuitive UI for better control over installed tools, ensuring a more efficient workflow.

 ---